Relationships for learning

 Term 3 Friday 12 August (week 3)

-Tuesday 9 December (week 8) All juniors receive progress comments
+Tuesday 9 December (week 8, All juniors receive end-of-year progress comments)

 You will not receive grades from every subject teacher on every one of these dates.
 Rather, each subject will report on the date that best fits with their teaching and learning programme.